513ry/ngpm/README.md

 ## License

-ngpm is a free software licensed under ISC suplementary to Berne, UCC, or TRIPS copyright conventions.
+ngpm is a free/open software licensed under ISC, suplementary to Berne, UCC, or TRIPS copyright conventions.